 There are some species that have no legs and almost look like snakes.
 However, they are different from snakes in that they can vocalize, hear wonderfully, and can detect different tones that snakes cannot.

 8. Some geckos can glide through the air.

 Certain species of geckos have flaps of skin around their feet and tails so that they can glide through the air.

-The smallest gecko is not even two centimeters long.
+The smallest gecko is not even 2 centimeters long.
 It is native to the Dominican Republic and Beata Island.

 The two smallest types of geckos are the smallest types of lizards, too.

-Geckos can replace all 100 teeth in a period of three to four months.
+Geckos can replace all 100 teeth in a period of 3 to 4 months.

 Female geckos almost always lay their eggs inside leaves or bark.

 18. Geckos are among some of the longest hatchlings.